Shezstar/Call-Centre-Performance-Dashboard/README.md

 ## 💡 Overview
 This project is a comprehensive **Call Center Performance Dashboard** designed in Microsoft Excel for **Shopland**, a growing e-commerce startup.
 It helps management monitor agent performance, track customer satisfaction, and make data-driven decisions for rewards, recognition, and operational improvements.

-The dashboard utilizes **Power Pivot, Slicers, and Interactive Charts** to provide a dynamic and centralized view of KPIs across three major cities—Cincinnati, Cleveland, and Columbus.
+The dashboard utilizes **Power Pivot, Slicers, and Interactive Charts** to provide a dynamic and centralized view of KPIs across three major cities - Cincinnati, Cleveland, and Columbus.

 ---